OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/02-servo-controlling-servo.md

 **Note 1:** If you're driving a large load on your servo, you should provide an external power supply to the PWM Expansion to avoid drawing too much current through the Omega!

-**Note 2/follow up:** If you own an Omega2 or Omega2+ and intend to use the PWM expansion with a DC power supply, please take note there is likely to be a short circuit between the barrel jack and the metal case of the Omega itself.
+**Note 2/follow up:** When the Servo Expansion is plugged in as the bottom of the Expansion stack, the pins on the underside of the board may be short circuited by contact with the USB receptacle directly underneath when pressure is applied to the top of the Expansion.
 We recommend inserting a thin plastic sheet between the expansion and the omega to break this short.
 For more information, see the [PWM Expansion](#pwm-expansion) article.

 #### Writing the Code